-Federal Public Law 102-26 (Jeanne Clery Act) and its extension in Public Law 110-315 of the Higher Education Opportunity Act of 2008 requires that colleges and schools disclose security policies and procedures and campus crime statistics to prospective and enrolled students.
 This brochure establishes policies and procedures for the San Diego campus of Pacific College of Health and Science.
 Additional information about the Jeanne Clery Act can be found at the U.S. Department of Education website: http://ed.gov/admins/lead/safety/campus.html

-Pacific College of Health and Science is committed to maintaining a safe environment for students and staff.
+Pacific College of Health and Science is committed to maintaining a safe environment for students, faculty, staff, and visitors of the college.
 This brochure provides guidelines and advice that can contribute to this aim and encourage trust and effective communication in our educational community.